SimOgaard/SpetsDev/README.md

 ## High priority checklist: (things bellow gets put here to be queued)

+if you do worldgenerationmanager.regenerate in editor update all material properties to the right values

+get multiple static meshes to work for a singular biome

+we need to be able to change underlying triangle submesh depending on triangle height and normal

+remove duplicates of BiomeMaterials and FoliageSettings etc while keeping the order

+create a uniformed distributed raycast for each chunk, get biome ray hit, select random prefab from that biome, check spawn condition, spawn it

+add masked noise to noise mesh displacement

+earthbending rock needs to grab the material for the biome it hits

 Each triangle for each chunk should be evaluated to be a biome based on noise, we can use RaycastHit.triangleIndex to instanciate prefabs.

+noise for biome can have the same noise for two biomes but one have larger falloff (cubed) or specified value threshold so that

+instead of color gradient beeing a texture, create a class that is a list of colors and convert it to a texture and pass to material

 We need more than one pixel on each side since we distort water reflection image a lot, also if we want to add quarts/crystals/glass that offsets pixels by min(maxOffset, offsetAmplitude * distanceToGround)